 In the meantime, a lot of the other crypto coins are hoping to get the masses to think of their crypto coin as a medium of exchange.

 For example, the Dogecoin community primarily markets DOGE as a medium of exchange.
-And most other cryptocurrencies are vying for that position too.
+Most other cryptocurrencies are vying for that position too.

-Contrary to what crypto enthusiasts expected the cryptocurrencies that ended up being used the most as a medium of exchange were those representing the US dollar.
+Contrary to what crypto enthusiasts expected the cryptocurrencies that ended up being used the most as a medium of exchange were those pegged to the US dollar.

 These types of cryptocurrencies are called stablecoins.

-Technically they are tokens on top of a blockchain where each token is pegged to the value of a dollar.
+Technically stablecoins are crypto tokens where each token is pegged to the value of a dollar.

-There are all sorts of stablecoins but the largest ones are USDT and USDC both of which take your dollar and give you a token and then keep your money in cash or cash equivalents.
+There are all sorts of stablecoins but the largest ones are USDT and USDC both of which take your dollar and give you a token in return.
+They then keep your money in cash or cash equivalents.

 It is kind of ironic that things have ended up that way because many ardent crypto proponents argue that crypto will one day replace fiat currency.